MapperKeeper/jekyll-now/_posts/2017-4-30-MapperKeeper-Tutorial.md

 ## Step 6: Change the Color and Style of the Line

 We can make the marathon route stand out better by changing the color and style of the line.
-Click on the **third tab** for the on the feature tools to see the style options.
+Click the **third tab** on the feature tools toolbar to see the style options.
 Change the color, width, and transparency that you want.
-I will use a nice red color.
+I'm using a nice red color.
+You can set the HEX value if you want to be more specific.

 ![change style](/images/tutorial/change_color.png)